Code-Institute-Submissions/soundkissstudio/README.md

 }
 ```

-I set the max-width to 768px to match Bootstrap's medium breakpoint value, and the image now displayed correctly.
+I set the max-width to 768px to match Bootstrap's medium breakpoint value, and adjusted page elements to work in sympathy with this new breakpoint.
+The image now displayed correctly.

 ## Known Bugs